nextflow-io/nf-validation/README.md

 // Print summary of supplied parameters log.info paramsSummaryLog(workflow)

-// Create a new channel of metadata from a sample sheet
+// Create a new channel of metadata from a sample sheet passed to the pipeline through the --input parameter ch_input = Channel.of(params.input).fromSamplesheet("assets/schema_input.json")
-// NB: `input` corresponds to `params.input` and associated sample sheet schema ch_input = Channel.fromSamplesheet("input")
 ```

 ## Dependencies